cameronmclean/pattern_mining/Notes for workshop facilitation.md

 Note - for some of the steps the 'what' and 'why' might be extremely obvious - cool, just write a bullet point and move on. :-)

+Most importantly, start with materials or processes that are directly related to the tricky parts of the protocol or areas that often need optimisation.
+Cover these entities first and then work out from there.

+When it comes to the 'whys' - use experience/own knowledge first, then consult review articles and technical literature or other online sources.
+We want to do both bottom up and top down thinking here.

 ####Defining the problem
 This gets us closer to the true forces.
 The problem defines the field of